MarynaShavlak/dev-interview-hub/src/entities/Article/model/services/fetchArticleByIdThunk/README.md

-#  `fetchArticleById` Thunk Documentation
+#  `fetchArticleByIdThunk` Thunk Documentation

-The `fetchArticleById` thunk is an asynchronous action designed to fetch an article by its ID from the backend.
+The `fetchArticleByIdThunk` thunk is an asynchronous action designed to fetch an article by its ID from the backend.
 This thunk leverages the createAsyncThunk function from Redux Toolkit to handle the asynchronous logic and state management.

 ## Parameters